Never Be Afraid to Try

 I know some children receive this outside assessment about themselves when they are younger than I was.
 They aren't performing at the expected level in reading or math.
 Or perhaps they're just quiet, a little too shy and gentle compared to other children.
 Or maybe they're a little too loud, active, or emotional for the classroom regimen.

 Given time, most children will gain the maturity or confidence or have been exposed enough times to a new concept to do well (or at least well enough).
-But if they've already learned that they don't measure up, and every day receive reminders that they should dread failure, then perhaps they will never do as well as they might have if they had not been told they weren't any good at it.
+But if they've already learned that they don't measure up, and every day receive reminders that they should dread failure, then perhaps they'll never do as well as they might have if they had not been told they weren't any good at it.

 Eventually we grow up and get on with life.
 But that fear of new or hard things might persist.
 That fear of failure, of not being good enough, can follow us, even when we have had other successes.